 The recordings were made in early 1969 at 22 Clareville Grove in South Kensington, London.
 Bowie shared the flat with his girlfriend Hermione Farthingale, whom he had met the previous year.

 Clareville Grove Demos are predominantly acoustic, although contain some Stylophone on ‘Space Oddity’.
 The recordings were made live-to-tape, meaning no overdubs were added.

 All but one of the six songs were written by Bowie.
-The exception was ‘Life Is A Circus’, written by Roger Bunn and originally recorded by the quartet Djinn, with whom Bowie briefly played.
-The union may not have lasted, but Bowie retained ‘Life Is A Circus’ for live performances for a number of months.
+The exception was ‘Life Is A Circus’, written by Roger Bunn and originally recorded by the quartet Djinn.
+Bowie and Feathers performed ‘Life Is A Circus’ live for a number of months.